Updated November 7, 2023

 Effective social media marketing takes time and effort.
-A Social Media Examiner industry report found that 64 percent of marketers spend six or more hours a week online using various social media platforms for their business.
+A Social Media Examiner industry report found that 64% of marketers spend six or more hours a week online using various social media platforms for their business.
 And the time spent was higher among those who have more experience with social media marketing.

 Regardless of how much time you devote, you need to account for it from the earliest stages of your planning.
 Documenting your goals and the amount of time you can spend to achieve them will help you to focus your efforts where they will be most effective.

 Treat your social media efforts just as you would with any other business task.
 Assign deadlines and goals, establish standard procedures, and set aside a dedicated block of time to fit the work into your week.

 Try different types of posts to keep followers engaged.
 If there’s not enough variety, followers will quickly lose interest.
 Give people every reason to follow you, and meet your business objectives.

 Here are a few types of posts you may want to experiment with as you formulate your ideal mix: